ringarochkryss/artstore/README.md

 #### The Artist
 Artists are also art consumers but this site also gives them the possibility to display themself and their work.
-Artist can gain a access to the backend of this site and login as admin.
+Artists can gain a access to the backend of this site and login as admin.
 As artist admin they have been given some credentials to edit in the admin of this site.
 They have access to edit art, products for the store, galleries and artist-info.
 Also they can add events.